 Nielsen data confirmed on Tuesday that the 98th Academy Awards suffered a sharp retreat in television viewership, reversing a multi-year recovery for the film industry.
 Viewership for the ceremony on ABC fell to 17.9 million people, representing a 9% decline from the previous year.
 This contraction marks the first year-over-year drop in audience figures since 2021, when the pandemic forced the ceremony into a starkly different format.
-The numbers arrived as a blow to Disney-owned ABC, which had seen steady growth since the record-low viewership levels recorded during the height of the global health crisis.
+By March 13, 2026, the numbers had arrived as a blow to Disney-owned ABC, which had seen steady growth since the record-low viewership levels recorded during the height of the global health crisis.

 Audience participation for the telecast had previously clawed back from its 2021 floor, reaching a post-pandemic peak in the 2025 cycle.
 Yet the momentum stalled entirely this Sunday.
 Nielsen analysts noted that the total audience size is now at its lowest point since 2022.
 That year was defined by high-profile on-stage incidents that drove viral interest, whereas the 2026 ceremony struggled to maintain consistent engagement throughout its three-hour duration.
 Television executives had hoped to build on last year's gains, but the data indicates a widening gap between Hollywood's prestige projects and the viewing habits of the general public.